How to install WSL on Windows 10

 The size of the upgrades is calculated, and you will be prompted to continue.
 Type y and press Enter.
 The upgrades download and install, which might take a while, depending on the speed of your computer and Internet connection.

 When the upgrade is complete, you will be returned to the bash prompt.
 Your Linux system is now up-to-date.

 At any time, you can exit bash using the exit command.

-WSL has its own filesystem.
-This Linux filesystem has been installed to your Windows filesystem at:
+WSL has its own file system.
+This Linux file system is installed to your Windows file system at the following location:

 When you're using WSL, you might be wondering how you can access your Windows files.
 Your C: drive is located at: